ltrgoddard/thesis/temp.markdown

-accounts use the text as tool to examine some other aesthetic object—usually one of Prynne’s poems, or, in the cases of Blanton, Chaganti and Rider, poems by Basil Bunting and Geoffrey Hill, Anglo-Saxon artefacts and 20th-century sculpture respectively.
+accounts use the text as tool to examine some other aesthetic object—usually one of Prynne’s poems, or, in the cases of Blanton, Chaganti and Rider, poems by Basil Bunting and Geoffrey Hill, Anglo-Saxon artefacts and twentieth-century sculpture respectively.
 Blanton’s account of the piece is by far the most detailed, situating it in a political tradition occupied simultaneously by Ruskin and Marx.
 Nevertheless, this reading is offered with the ultimate intention of making a point about poetic practice and form, rather than of considering the text on its own terms, as prose.
 Rather than cite a